------------------------------------------------------------------------------------

 Athanasios Chatzikaleas (Universität Münster, Germany)

-Title of the minicourse:
+Title of the minicourse: The Hawking singularity theorem.

 Abstract: In 1965, the British physicist and mathematician Roger Penrose published a quintessentially mathematical paper [6] sketching the proof of a theorem in semi-Riemannian geometry.
 Roughly speaking, his theorem states that black hole formation is a robust prediction of General Relativity.
 One year later, in 1966, Stephen Hawking [3,4] generalized Penrose’s theorem in order to apply it to the universe as a whole.
 Both theorems, now called "Penrose-Hawking Singularity Theorems", spurred on many developments in General Relativity.
 In fact, in 2020, Roger Penrose was awarded the Nobel Prize in Physics for his discovery.
 In this note, we state, prove and discuss the Hawking’s Singularity Theorem according to which our universe must itself contain a singularity deep in its past, from which all matter and energy emanated in a Big Bang.
 To do so, we will follow the book of Godinho–Natario [2] as well as the lecture notes of Aretakis [1] and Holzegel [5].